 Facilitates employment search by emphasizing professional techniques and standards in the preparation of application forms, resumes, cover letters, and employment interviews.
-(Cross-listed as BUSN 166.)

 Credit for ENG 22, ENG 23, or higher, keyboarding skills, and knowledge of word processing.

 - Integrate job interview preparation techniques into a live interview. - Utilize resources needed to find a job. - Assemble a career portfolio for ongoing career development.